ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

 ## Output

 Let's examine the output produced by the above example.
-Assuming the following natural language (NL) command given to the agent:
+Assuming the following natural language (NL) command is given to the agent:

 NL Command: `create a new guest WiFi account for email johnny@gmail.com with user guest123 and password john123.
 Send the available list of WiFi accounts for that email to alexa@gmail.com`